Heapy/kotbot/core-gen/src/main/resources/latest.md

 #### sendMediaGroup

 Use this method to send a group of photos, videos, documents or audios as an album.
 Documents and audio files can be only grouped in an album with messages of the same type.
-On success, an array of Messages that were sent is returned.
+On success, an array of Message objects that were sent is returned.

 | Parameter | Type | Required | Description |